Qandle/ProjectGA/README.md

 ## Output

 ### Example output
 There are some .txt file in [example](./example/) which are the output we have ran.
-For moreover output (ex. .log files) you can see in [Output](https://mailkmuttacth-my.sharepoint.com/personal/nontawat_kunl_kmutt_ac_th/_layouts/15/onedrive.aspx?id=%2Fpersonal%2Fnontawat%5Fkunl%5Fkmutt%5Fac%5Fth%2FDocuments%2FtestCase%28%2Etxt%29%28%2Elog%29&ga=1)
+For moreover output (ex. .log files) you can see in [Output](https://mailkmuttacth-my.sharepoint.com/personal/nontawat_kunl_kmutt_ac_th/_layouts/15/onedrive.aspx?id=%2Fpersonal%2Fnontawat%5Fkunl%5Fkmutt%5Fac%5Fth%2FDocuments%2FtestCase%28%2Etxt%29%28%2Elog%29&ga=1).

 ### Output after run main function
-The output that you run bby the main function will appear in [test/example](./test/example/)
+The output that you run by the main function will appear in [test/example](./test/example/).

 ## Members
 - Kanyaluck&ensp;Chimchome [(Pairfair)](https://github.com/Parefair)